What is Data Integration?

 Extract, Load, Transform (ELT)

 Similar to ETL, except for the sequence of the rest of the process, data extraction is the first step in ELT, which is a fairly recent data integration technique.
-Instead of transforming the data before loading it into, say, a data warehouse, data is directly loaded into it as soon as it’s extracted.
+Instead of transforming the data before loading it into, say, a data warehouse, the data is directly loaded into the target system as soon as it’s extracted.
 The transformation takes place inside the data warehouse, utilizing the processing power of the storage system.

 Enterprise Data Integration